 The Collective Leadership for Scotland

 Within our wider work, we have been gathering the stories of people working across public services and with Collective Leadership in Scotland.
-These stories will sit with our collective storybook, wich will be published later in the year.

 Here, we include a sample of the stories, where we have permission from the authors & tellers to share these online.
 We will be starting with an introduction to Storytelling, specifically looking into why we do tell stories.